font/k8s-example-apps/pacman-nodejs-app/README.md

 - [Pac-Man application deployed on GKE k8s federated cluster](docs/pacman-nodejs-app-federated-gke.md)
 - [Pac-Man application deployed on multiple public cloud providers in a federation: GKE, AWS, and Azure](docs/pacman-nodejs-app-federated-multicloud.md)
+- [Pac-Man application portability: deploy on AWS, GKE, and Azure, then move away from AWS](docs/pacman-nodejs-app-federated-aws-gke-az-portability.md)
 <!--- [Pac-Man application portability: deploy on AWS and GKE federation, then move to GKE](docs/pacman-nodejs-app-federated-aws-gke-portability.md)-->
 <!--- [Add Kubernetes cluster across GKE public cloud provider to Federation and scale application onto it](docs/pacman-nodejs-app-federated-gke-scale.md)-->
 <!--- [Pac-Man application deployed on AWS federation, then scaled to GKE, then migrated to GKE](docs/pacman-nodejs-app-federated-aws-gke-scale-migrate.md)-->